Following Governor Wolf’s announcement on March 30, Montco’s physical campuses will be closed until further notice. The

-- The College has determined that most of our fall 2020 courses will be delivered online – this is for all course instances regardless of duration (15-week, first 7-week, 10-week, and second 7-week).
+The College has determined that most of our fall 2020 and spring 2021 courses will be delivered online – this is for all course instances regardless of duration (15-week, first 7-week, and second 7-week).
 All academic support services will continue to be provided online.

 You may be eligible for emergency financial assistance under the CARES Act: Higher Education Emergency Relief Fund or by generous donations received for emergency aid for Montco students.